 Education is a Priority in Workforce Preparedness

-Starting in elementary school, e-Region students are exposed to technology resources, distance learning, robotics and math competitions, as well as STEM programs - Science, Technology, Engineering and Math.
+Starting in elementary school, e-Region students are exposed to technology resources, distance learning, robotics and math competitions, as well as STEM programs – Science, Technology, Engineering and Math.
 And more than 75,000 students are attending college classes within a 125-mile radius.

-Working cooperatively with the region's community colleges and universities and the industry-driven Southwest Virginia Alliance for Manufacturing (SVAM), companies that locate in Virginia's e-Region have access to tailored training programs such as fast-track software programming, IT help desk training or advanced manufacturing technology.
-Students are also exposed to the latest technologies in modeling and simulation, robotics, 3D printing, environmental technologies as well as software engineering.
+Working cooperatively with the region’s community colleges and universities and the industry-driven Southwest Virginia Alliance for Manufacturing (SVAM), companies that locate in Virginia’s e-Region have access to tailored training such as fast-track software programming, IT help desk training or advanced manufacturing technology.
+Students are exposed to the latest technologies in modeling and simulation, robotics, 3D printing, drone technology, cyber security, environmental technologies as well as software engineering.

-Among other programs. both Mountain Empire and Southwest Virginia community colleges provide training for Virginia's Career Readiness Certificate (CRC), an assessment-based credential that gives employers and career seekers a uniform measure of key workplace skills.
+Mountain Empire and Southwest Virginia community colleges also provide training for Virginia’s Career Readiness Certificate (CRC), an assessment-based credential that gives employers and career seekers a uniform measure of key workplace skills.

-Virginia's e-Region is also home to two professional schools, the Appalachian School of Law and the Appalachian College of Pharmacy.
-An optometry school is under development in partnership with Emory & Henry College, and a dental school is being developed.
+Virginia’s e-Region is also home to three professional schools, the Appalachian School of Law, the Appalachian College of Pharmacy and Lincoln Memorial University’s School of Veterinary Medicine.